 Flooding, damaging winds and tornadoes likely during 2 waves of storms Thursday

-The three-day outlook already has all of metro Atlanta under a level 3 out of 5 risk for severe storms.
-The confidence is much higher than we will see strong to severe storms with this event compared to Sunday because we will already have the warm air in place and it won’t be a nocturnal event.
+The Storm Prediction Center still has most of metro Atlanta under a level 3 out of 5 risk for severe storms.
+The confidence is much higher that we will see strong to severe storms with this event compared to Sunday because we will already have the warm air in place and it won’t be a nocturnal event.

 Advertisement

+The second scenario is that the big line of storms lingers over north Georgia limiting the energy in the atmosphere to form new storms the second half of the day.

+April 22, 2020 - FOX 5 Storm Team graphic for potentially severe weather on Thursday (FOX 5)

-All modes are in play including isolated tornadoes, damaging winds from thunderstorms and potential flooding.
+All modes of severe weather are in play including isolated tornadoes, damaging winds from thunderstorms, and potential flooding.

+The highest tornado risk will be south of Interstate 20, but all of north Georgia has a chance.
+The tornado threat will once again be dependent on the placement of the warm front.

+North of the front, expect heavy rain and gusty winds, south of the front, the air is much more unstable and will be capable of supporting rotating thunderstorms.

-Given how saturated 2020 has been, this additional heavy rain could cause flash flooding with 1 to 3 inches of rain in a short period of time.
+Forecast models are still projecting 1 to 3 inches of heavy rain in a short period of time which could lead to flooding across north Georgia.

 The FOX 5 Storm Team will continue to monitor any changes in this storm system to keep you and your family safe and informed.